- Celebrate Porto's culinary renaissance with a walking food tour

 The next two days are free for you to enjoy the Algarve at your leisure.
 Spend some more time discovering the 16th-century city of Lagos and its cobblestoned streets, inviting squares, and great restaurants.
 Near the city center are a number of dreamlike beaches, with plenty of watersports and boat excursions on offer.
 Pinhao Beach is a peaceful cove known for its secluded setting, while Ponta da Piedade offers more dramatic sandstone cliffs and bright turquoise water.
 Praia do Camilo is a gorgeous spot accessed by walking down 200 wooden steps to a sheltered sandy cove.

-You could also head further east for more beautiful sights and attractions, ranging from bustling resort towns to white-washed villages offering mouth-watering cuisine and exhilarating coastal scenery.
+You could also head farther east for more beautiful sights and attractions, ranging from bustling resort towns to white-washed villages offering mouth-watering cuisine and exhilarating coastal scenery.
 Lovers of peace and quiet should explore more of the massive Costa Vicentina Natural Park, which extends all the way north to Odeceixe.
 The park covers a whopping 182,857 acres (74,000 ha) of protected land, including beaches, cliffs, rolling hills, and marshland, with more than 750 species of flora and 200 species of birds.

-Day 10: Train Journey to Lisbon
+Day 10: Train to Lisbon

 Enjoy a final leisurely morning at the beach.
 When the time comes, you'll bid the Algarve farewell and catch the train back to Lisbon.
 After settling into your hotel, the rest of the afternoon is free for you to catch any Lisbon highlights you might have missed earlier in the trip or browse some local shops for souvenirs.
 As evening falls, toast your final night and savor some Portuguese specialties in one of the city's charming neighborhood restaurants.